eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 rand <limit>
 ^^^^^^^^^^^^

-  Returns: a random integer between 0 and limit-1
+  Returns: a random integer between 0 and limit-1.
+Limit must be greater than 0 and equal to or less than RAND_MAX, which is generally 2147483647.
+The underlying pseudo-random number generator is not cryptographically secure.

   Module: core